Senzing/ibm-icp4d-guide/docs/helm-kafka-db2/README.md

         db2 connect to ${DB2_DATABASE} user ${DB2_USER}
         ```

-        Submit password.
+        When requested, supply password.

         ```console
         db2 -tvf g2core-schema-db2-create.sql
         db2 terminate
         ```

-1. Variation #2.  **FIXME:** Using the IBM Cloud Private for Data console with DB2 Advanced ...
+1. Variation #2.  **FIXME:** Using the IBM Cloud Pak for Data console with DB2 Advanced ...
     1. Home > My data > Databases
         1. Open tile for desired database
         1. Click on the ellipse, click on "Open"